 CFIT 5006.
 PHYTOREMEDIATION.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: CFIT 4005 or (BIOL 3435 and QUIM 3002) or (BIOL 3435 and QUIM 3134) or authorization of the Director of the Department.
+Prerequisites: (BIOL 3435 or BIOL 3051) and (QUIM 3002 or QUIM 3132 and QUIM 3134) or authorization of the Director of the Department.

 Discussion of the relevant concepts used in phytoremediation.
 Study of the principles use in phytoremediation such as the use of vascular plants for the phytoextraction, rhyzofiltration, phytostabilization and phytovolatilization of organic and inorganic contaminants from the soils and water resources.